Recent Posts

 Just kidding.
 This is Not My God, a site for the personal aspect of atheism.
 I'm putting together a book with that title, having already 20 interviews lined up, but I still want to hear from more of you.

-I've expanded the blog to include material not related to atheism, but that's still the niche I'm in.
-It'll all be fascinating, though.
+I've expanded the blog to include material not related to atheism, including rants, raves, consumer issues, curmudgeonly matters and other miscellany.

 Read more about Not My God on the About page